niplav/site/awitt.md

 My main problem is with the fact that arbtt is implemented in Haskell.
 It's not that Haskell is a bad language, but I heavily dislike having to install several hundred megabytes of libraries to just run a simple time tracker.
-On the other hand, arbtt is implemented in C, which makes it possible to compile and run it on every platform that also provides X11.
+On the other hand, awitt is implemented in C, which makes it possible to compile and run it on every platform that also provides X11.

 awitt also provides little features beyond printing window information